KarstenFinlay/CV/README.md

 ### Resilience

-I am often able to bounce back when in a tough situation.
-When doing Gold DofE we were told to go to the wrong campsite.
-The site was flooded and there was nowhere to set up.
-So, I decided to carry people's bags to a barn, we decided to rest there instead.
+One of my strengths is that I can bounce back from situations of adversity and stress.
+This attribute has had a profound effect on my personal growth and has helped me to learn from difficult situations.

 ### Inventive

-Thinking up interesting game mechanics and design is my speciality.
-Often at Astral Dawn Studios LTD, I was coming up with ideas of how to make the game stand out from the crowd.
-We ran a discord server in which we received feedback from the public.
-One of which talked about the game being too slow.
-So to change this I altered how much air resistance affected the dodo, and changed the level to feel faster paced.
-After that the same user said that the game was much faster.
+While studying at Makers and attending the Bristol Global Game Jam 2020, I realised that I am an inventive person.
+In both situations I was able to come up with good ideas or suitable solutions to problems that were encountered.
+Whether in regard to creativity or problem-solving I have been able to find inventive and efficient ways forward.

 ### Leadership

-In many of the game jams I attended, I was often put as the leader as I reached out to people to form groups.
-I usually help with every area checking up on how everyone was doing.
-When I was working at the Bristol Global Game Jam 2020, our group didn't really know what to do.
-So I decided that I would step in and start asking people what they want to do, what their skills were and what game we were aiming for.
-From there I made sure that people were taking breaks and most importantly still enjoying their work.
+While studying at Makers and attending the Bristol Global Game Jam 2020, I realised that I am an inventive person.
+In both situations I was able to come up with good ideas or suitable solutions to problems that were encountered.
+Whether in regard to creativity or problem-solving I have been able to find inventive and efficient ways forward.

 ### Teamwork

-Work really well in groups, in Makers I was usually there to help all around the place.
-Whenever there was a problem I would be happy to have a look into it, allowing for a more efficient work flow.
-In the most recent project Spring Onion, a part of the team were having difficulties with a git merge, there were too many conflicting files, to help them not be unblocked I jumped onto a call with them explaining what I was doing so that they could learn while I was able to fix the problem, allowing them to get back to work.
+Working in groups is a strength of mine.
+In the most recent project, Spring Onion, a part of the team were having difficulties with a git merge - there were too many conflicting files – so we had a call where I explained how to fix the problem, enabling them to proceed and not lose time.
+Outside of official group work, I had three mentees to guide and I often answered queries posted to our Slack channel.

+#### Other

+I have completed the Duke of Edinburgh Gold award.
+In terms of language, I am an intermediate German user and a Japanese language beginner.

 ## Work experience:

 Waiter at St George's House Trust, Windsor, Windsor Castle (Sep 2019 - May 2020)

-Worked as a waiter, within this role I demonstrated essential team-building skills to work efficiently during busy periods.
-I also was quick to help in different areas, working from kitchen porter to helping when staffing was low, I was responsible for making sure the mini bar was kept up to date, and tracked the storage as well.
+My experience as a waiter in St George’s House Conference Centre within Windsor Castle enabled me to strengthen my communication and team-building skills.
+This job also gave me an opportunity to work with people from diverse members of society.
+This position required careful listening and a willingness to work hard behind the scenes.

 Designer/Developer at Astral Dawn Studios LTD (May 2020 - Sep 2020)

-Designer at Astral Dawn Studios was were my passion for coding was found.
-Here I designed characters, levels and mechanics for Dodo Alone a 2D pixel platformer.
+While working as a designer at Astral Dawn Studios I developed a passion for coding.
+While there I designed characters, levels and mechanics for Dodo Alone, a 2D pixel platformer.
 I got to grips with agile processes, sprints, stand ups and retros.
-Used Github throughout the whole time, so got used to version control, difficult merges and rebases.
-Clear communication via good commits.
-Also understood the work flow of working in the tech industry.
+Github was used throughout the whole process, so I got used to version control, difficult merges and rebases.
+Clear communication via good commits was essential.
+I now also understand the work flow in the tech industry.

 <img align="center" src="./Dodo.gif" width="320" height="190" />